 “I don’t micromanage them during the week,” explains Hebert.
 “They have 12 assignments per week and have until 8 p.m. on Saturday to get them done, so they can manage themselves.”

-Student choice and student-directed learning has been a widely-discussed topic in the educational world; educational leaders argue that giving students the freedom to choose the topics that interest them and take as much time as they need to complete their assignments promotes deeper, richer learning and helps students develop the intrinsic motivation they need to become lifelong learners.
+Student choice and student-directed learning have been a widely-discussed topic in the educational world; educational leaders argue that giving students the freedom to choose the topics that interest them and take as much time as they need to complete their assignments promotes deeper, richer learning and helps students develop the intrinsic motivation they need to become lifelong learners.

 As Taylor says, “it’s about giving the students ownership.
 They have control of the program.
 The teacher can use classroom management techniques, but when you give the students the autonomy to use the product on their own, they’ll take advantage of that.”